Multi-scale Context-aware Network with Transformer for Gait Recognition: Introduction

 Next, a local relation modeling among these temporal features guides the network to adaptively enhance or suppress temporal features with different scales in each frame.
-Afterwards, a global relation modeling is involved to interact the multi-scale features along the whole sequence, which constructs the global communications to capture the most discriminative representation.
-Particularly, a transformer block \cite{transformer} is used in global relation modeling, which is natively suited as a long-range reasoning module.
-Consequently, our method forms a hierarchical framework to aggregate multi-scale features in both local and global aspects adaptively, which provides the possibility of modeling complex motion, and makes it very suitable for gait recognition.
+Afterwards, a global relation modeling is involved to interact the multi-scale features along the whole sequence, constructing global communication to capture the most discriminative representation.
+Inspried by some recent works \cite{zhang2021multi, chen2021crossvit, dosovitskiy2020image, liu2023transkeleton, zhu2022mlst} that use Transformer \cite{transformer} to improve the model's ability to learn global relations, we adopt a Transformer block to model global relations across multi-scale features.
+Our method forms a hierarchical framework to adaptively aggregate multi-scale features in both local and global aspects, allowing for the modeling of complex motion and making it highly suitable for gait recognition.

-Further, during the investigation of temporal modeling, we notice the misalignment problem in temporal modeling that has not been investigated in gait recognition yet.
+Furthermore, we notice a misalignment problem in the temporal modeling of gait recognition that has not yet been explored.
 As shown in Figure. \ref{misalignment}, the same pixel locations from different frames may correspond to different foregrounds and backgrounds.
-Naturally, the utilization of temporal operations, e.g., temporal convolution and temporal pooling, may result in blurred and corrupted appearances.
-However, appearance features could provide vital evidences for distinguishing different people.
+The utilization of temporal operations, such as temporal convolution and temporal pooling, naturally leads to blurry and corrupted appearances.
+However, appearance features could provide some auxiliary information for distinguishing different people.
 To address such issue, we propose a salient spatial feature learning (\textbf{SSFL}) module to select discriminative local spatial parts across the whole sequence, which can be considered as supplements to remedy the corruption in appearance features.
-The discriminative feature selection is based on temporal feature importance evaluation, where we utilize the multi-head self-attention (MHSA) mechanism in transformer to form groups of importance maps globally.
-Particularly, as explained in \cite{transformer}, each head focus on a certain representation subspace, thus multiple heads could generate diverse importance maps, by which we can select groups of discriminative local parts from various aspects.
+The discriminative feature selection relies on evaluating the importance of temporal features, for which we employ the multi-head self-attention (MHSA) mechanism to generate groups of global importance maps.
+In particular, as described in \cite{transformer}, each head concentrates on a specific representation subspace, enabling multiple heads to generate diverse importance maps.
+These maps enable the selection of groups of discriminative local components from various perspectives.